YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 ```

 {numref}`ConvLNP_kernel_gp_text` demonstrates that ConvLNP performs quite well in this harder setting.
-Indeed, it seems to model process using the periodic kernel when the number of context points is small but quickly (around 10 context points) recovers the correct underlying kernel.
+Indeed, it seems to model the predictive process using the periodic kernel when the number of context points is small but quickly (around 10 context points) recovers the correct underlying kernel.
+Note how in the middle plot, the ConvLNP becomes progressively more and more 'confident' that the process is periodic as more data is observed.
 Note that in {numref}`ConvLNP_kernel_gp_text` we are plotting the posterior predictive for the sampled GP, rather than the actual, non-GP posterior predictive process.

 [should we also add the results of {numref}`ConvLNP_vary_gp` to show that not great when large/ uncountable number of kernels?]

 Again, we consider the performance of the ConvLNP in the image setting.
 In {numref}`ConvLNP_img_text` we see that the ConvLNP does a reasonable job producing samples when the context sets are uniformly subsampled from images, but struggles with the "structured" context sets, e.g. when the left or bottom halves of the image are missing.
-Moreover, the ConvLNP is able to produce samples in the generalisation setting (ZSMM), bit these are not always coherent, and include some strange artifacts that seem more similar to sampling the MNIST "texture" than coherent digits.
+Moreover, the ConvLNP is able to produce samples in the generalisation setting (ZSMM), but these are not always coherent, and include some strange artifacts that seem more similar to sampling the MNIST "texture" than coherent digits.

 ```{figure} ../gifs/ConvLNP_img.gif
 ---